idem-lab/syncomat/README.md

 # conmat extension: All countries

-This workflow uses the [`conmat` package](https://github.com/idem-lab/conmat) to generate synthetic contact matrices for all countries listed in the United Nations' World Population Prospects (2017).
+This workflow extends the [`conmat` package](https://github.com/idem-lab/conmat) to generate synthetic contact matrices for all countries listed in the United Nations' World Population Prospects (2017).

 ## Workflow